Profile information

 Description

 We own a beautiful property in rural Italy, in a remote, natural part of the south of Tuscany.
-The area is known for Etruscan history, natural hot springs, mountains, horse riding, hiking, mountainbiking and its beautiful serenity.
+The area is known for Etruscan history, natural hot springs, mountains, horse riding, hiking, mountain-biking and its beautiful serenity.

 Thomas is a Dutchman who is a self-taught carpenter and gardener.
 Ex hospitality veteran and business owner, these days he spends his working hours fixing things around the house, building new furniture or outdoor areas, setting up the food-garden and exploring alternative ways of living.
 He's interested in regeneration, permaculture, community living, culinary arts and music.
-This year he's hosting his first retreats (sailing, yoga, mushrooms) and he's always keen to share his knowledge.
+This year he's hosting his first retreats (sailing, Qi Gong, mushrooms) and he's always keen to share his knowledge.

 Waleria is of Russian/Ukrainian origin, grew up in Berlin.
 Her work in social sustainability took her on many travels around the world.
 She now works as a remote consultant for human rights and a researcher, focused on the energy transition and international supply chains.
-Waleria is an enthusiastic dancer of Tango Argentino with a passion for all things movement: yoga, pilates, Gyrotonics.
+Waleria is an enthusiastic dancer of Tango Argentino with a passion for all things movement: Ashtanga-yoga, pilates, Gyrotonics.
 She loves photography, good food, holistic health, meditation and deep talks around a cup of tea.

 We are both non-drinkers, and we live healthy.
-For us that means working out, eating organic and natural food (we are not vegetarians though), meditating daily, laughing and joking, chilling and working passionately.
+For us that means working out, getting up early, eating organic and natural food (we are not vegetarians though), meditating daily, laughing and joking, chilling and working passionately.
 We love a good party now and then, enjoy chilling by the fire and cook lavish meals for friends.Types of help and learning opportunities

 Charity Work